freddiehaddad/fast-track-to-rust/src/scope_and_privacy.md

 - **Advanced**: Creating an external crate
   1. Create a library crate `cargo new --lib interval` and move the interval code into it.
-  1. If you haven't already, create a binary crate `cargo new grep` and update the `Cargo.toml` file to use the external crate from the previous step.
+  1. If you haven't already, create a binary crate `cargo new rustle` and update the `Cargo.toml` file to use the external crate from the previous step.
      Refer to the section on [Specifying Dependencies] in [The Cargo Book] for guidance.